QuTech-Delft/quantuminspire/README.md

 ## Running

-For example usage see the python scripts and Jupyter notebooks in the [docs/](docs/) directory.
+For example usage see the python scripts and Jupyter notebooks in the [docs/](docs/) directory when installed from source or the share/doc/quantuminspire/examples/ directory in the library root (Python’s sys.prefix for system installations; site.USER_BASE for user installations) when installed from PyPI.

-For example, to run the ProjectQ example notebook:
+For example, to run the ProjectQ example notebook after installing from source:

 ```
 cd docs